Autobiography of a Punk Rocker

 Queens of London Bohemia

-Darren Coffield in conversation with Clive Jennings.
+Darren Coffield in conversation with Clive Jennings

-Wednesday 12 March 2025 at 7.00pm.
+Wednesday 12 March 2025 at 7.00pm (upstairs at the Wheatsheaf)

 Our story begins in 1920s London, at a time when women’s rights were surging after the long battle for suffrage and nightclubs emerged as spaces where single women could socialise unchaperoned.
 This was the age of the dance craze and the gender-bending “flapper”, who inspired the creation of the Gargoyle club, a nocturnal hunting ground for femmes fatales.